 BEST FOOD & WINES IN NORTH EAST TASMANIA

-In Branxholm the Imperial Hotel, just 5 minutes from Tin Dragon Trail Cottages, provides great pub meals,while great coffee and cake and lunches are provided in nearby Derby by the Painted Door Art Café (phone 03 6354 2407).
+In Branxholm the Imperial Hotel, just 5 minutes from Tin Dragon Trail Cottages, provides great pub meals,while great coffee and cake and lunches are provided in nearby Derby by the Painted Door Art Café (phone 03 6354 2407) and the new Corner Store.
+The Branxholm IGA supermarket has a great range of fresh produce, grocery items and take-away foods—suitable for your self-catering requirements.

 Taking a drive to the fabulous Bay of Fires you can stop for a cool cider at the historic Welborough Hotel, then taste award-winning old-style cheddar at the Holy Cow café at Pyengana .
-In St Helens you can select the freshest of locally caught seafood, including crayfish at Salty Seas.
+In St Helens you can select the freshest of locally caught seafood, including crayfish at Salty Seas and purchase fresh local produce from East Coast Village Providore..

 Of course when driving towards Launceston we recommend you stop in Scottsdale to stock up with award-winning pastries at The Cottage Bakery, try out new rhubarb treats at House of Rhubarb and have a fabulous fresh coffee at Scottsdale Art Gallery Cafe.
-Soon you will be able to try Tasmania's newest brew at Little Rivers Brewing Co opposite the Bakery.
-It's not open for tourists yet, but you can purchase the brew at the Scottsdale Liquor Market in King St.
+Why not try out North East Tasmania’s newest brew at Little Rivers Brewing Co opposite the Bakery?
+You can also purchase from a good selection of local wines and brews at the Scottsdale Liquor Market in King St.

 Then of course there’s all those remarkable cold-climate Tassie wines.
 Our favourite boutique cool climate wines are at Brook Eden Vineyard at Pipers Brook; and you can sample great local produce at the Lilydale Larder.
 So much to choose...